Abdhul1992/wipro_digital/README.md

 The xml consists of of a field name, name is the name of the sitemap are we parsing and then the value is a url.

+you may need to install beautiful soup. pip3 install bs4

 Please let me know if theres any issues.